Homer Thornberry: United States representative

 Thornberry was elected in 1948 to the 81st United States Congress as a United States representative of the 10th congressional district of Texas.
 In winning the seat, he replaced its former occupant, Lyndon B. Johnson, who had been elected that year for the first time to the United States Senate.
 Thornberry was a member of the Rules Committee of the United States House of Representatives from January 1955 to his 1963 resignation, when he was appointed by Johnson, now President, to the federal bench.

 He was one of the majority of the Texan delegation to decline to sign the 1956 Southern Manifesto opposing the desegregation of public schools ordered by the Supreme Court in Brown v.
 Board of Education.
 Thornberry voted against the Civil Rights Act of 1957 but in favor of the Civil Rights Act of 1960 and the 24th Amendment to the U.S. Constitution.
+During his time in Congress, Thornberry amassed a predominantly liberal voting record.

 Thornberry was present on Air Force One and witnessed Lyndon Johnson taking the oath of office following the assassination of President Kennedy.
 He would move into the Elms, the Johnson's home to help in the difficult transition to the new president.